 Yes and no. Burnishing can help to improve the roundness of a part, but by design, is made to follow the existing bore.
 It may help to round it up, but we cannot guarantee that it will make it completely round.

 Yes and no. It will depend on the diameter of the part and how much that diameter needs to be increased.

 There is no clutch on a multi-roller burnishing tool.
 The cage rotates via planetary gear rotation.
 When the rollers make contact with the part surface they begin to rotate which then causes the cage to rotate at a slightly slower speed than the part in a turning machine or the spindle in a milling machine.
-(Link to roller burnishing animation.)
+Watch how it works.

 Yes, we can supply an Autocad print of a tool.
 The print will not have any proprietary or detailed information on it.
 Please contact us to get the print.